regebro/svg.path/README.rst

 the start of the path and ``1.0`` is end end.

 The ``.length()`` function will return the path segment or paths length.
-This is in some cases done by gemoetric approximation and **may be very slow**.
+This is in some cases done by geometric approximation and for this reason **may be very slow**.

 Todo